illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 This is important as this is the document that your team will write up in markdown, place in the root of your team repo, and will be the rules of work engagement for your team.
 Like the [Mayflower Compact](https://en.wikipedia.org/wiki/Mayflower_Compact "Wiki Article for Mayflower Compact"), this document will determine how work will flow, communication rules and method, consequences, and restoration methods.

 This document is important as it protects your team members and gives you recourse if for some reason members are not participating or delivering their requirements.
 This also lays ground work for conflict resolution as well as in a last case scenario--separation from the team.
-In more modern terms you may see the phrase, **code-of-conduct** used as well.
 The purpose of a document like this is never to be punitive but to establish boundaries on what is acceptable behavior for a community or team.

 Place a markdown document named: **Compact.md** in the root of your team directory.
 In the document address these areas: